SeverinAlexB/ln-verifymessagejs/README.md

 ```

-### Sign message
+## Sign message

-Node operators can sign message with [Ride the Lightning](https://github.com/Ride-The-Lightning/RTL) and [Thunderhub](https://thunderhub.io/).
+Node operators can sign message with [Thunderhub](https://thunderhub.io/) and [Ride the Lightning](https://github.com/Ride-The-Lightning/RTL).

-If a user has access to a terminal messages can be signed directly with the cli's.
+If a user has access to a terminal messages can be signed directly with the cli.

 ```bash
 # LND